svandragt/silverstripe-description/README.md

 ## Usage

-* Extract / clone this so that the path to _config.php is SITEROOT/DescriptionDataExtension/_config.php
+1. Install using composer `composer require "svandragt/silverstripe-description:*"`
-* Attach it to your data objects / page types through the configuration system as follows:
+2. Attach it to your data objects / page types through the configuration system as follows:

 ```
 Object::add_extension("DataObject","DescriptionDataExtension");